andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is an Android manifest file?

 Every Android app must have an AndroidManifest.xml file in its root directory.
-The manifest file presents essential information about the application to the Android system, information the system must have before it can run any of the application's code.
+The AndroidManifest.xml file provides essential information about the application to the Android system, which the system must have before it can run any of the application's code.

+<u>Background:</u> It contains information about:

+- the Java package of the application
+- app components like activities, services, broadcast receivers and content providers
+- necessary permissions

 ### What is ADB?

 Android Debug Bridge (adb) is a command-line tool that lets you communicate with an Android device.
 It provides a variety of device actions, such as installing and debugging apps.

 ### What is an Intent?
 An Intent is basically a message that is passed between components like Activities or Services.
-It acts like a trigger to do something.
+It acts as a trigger to do something.

 <u>Background:</u> Intents are asynchronous and allow you to interact with components from the same application as well as with components from other applications.
 The primary pieces of information in an Intent are: